vicente-iii/vicente-iii.github.io/_diving/2_Moalboal.md

 </div>

 ### Dive #2 - Tongo Point
 This dive was more interesting.
 We did a wall dive which I found out is quite advanced.
+It is advanced because there is no sea floor and we would need to hover consistently at the same depth which is not easy to do.

+Saw 2 huge turtles.

 Wall dive - trial by fire